graphile/crystal/README.md

 ## Crowd-funded open-source software

-To help us develop this software sustainably under the MIT license, we ask all individuals and businesses that use it to help support its ongoing maintenance and development via sponsorship.
+To help us develop this software sustainably, we ask all individuals and businesses that use it to help support its ongoing maintenance and development via sponsorship.

 ### [Click here to find out more about sponsors and sponsorship.](https://www.graphile.org/sponsor/)